May 8, 2026

 No

-Check each provider’s current terms in your account dashboard, since score type, bureau and eligibility can vary by product.
+Check each provider's current terms in your account dashboard, since score type, bureau and eligibility can vary by product.
+More than 170 financial institutions participate in FICO Score Open Access, including eight of the top 10 credit card issuers, so there's a good chance one of your accounts offers it.

-A free FICO Score is one type of free credit score.
-But not every free credit score is a FICO Score.
+A free FICO Score is one type of free credit score — but not every free credit score is a FICO Score.

 Feature